 You’re mental health absolutely impacts your rates…

-...and in fact serious issues like manic depression and PTSD can even get you declined.
+…and in fact serious issues like manic depression and PTSD may even get you declined.

-BUT if you have well managed anxiety or depression the life insurance companies won't throw you in the high risk pool.
+BUT if your anxiety or depression are treated and under control the life insurance companies won’t throw you in the high risk pool.

 Mild Asthma & Allergies

 So just to let you know – not all asthma is created equally.

 Some people don’t struggle with it the same way as others.
 If you have mild asthma or allergies you will not be placed in the high risk applicant pile.